Canopy is a new install, not an in-place update of EPD

 You can continue to update the packages in EPD 7.x using "enpkg" as before.
 Canopy is designed to update packages using its GUI Package Manager, but it can also use "enpkg" to update its packages when the PATH is set appropriately.

 For reference, the Canopy / EPD package repository is located here: https://www.enthought.com/repo/epd/ (Subscriber sign in required, see upper right of screen).
 The path to the repo through the new website is: Products / EPD / EPD Package Index / Login to repo (orange button).
 Users will typically only need to manually access this repository if for some reason (proxy, firewall) they are unable to update packages in the usual way, through Canopy's Package Manager, or the "enpkg" update utility in Canopy and EPD.
-If you do download an egg manually, install it with "egginst <egg-file-name>".
+If you do download an egg manually, remove the old version with "egginst --remove <package-name>", then install the new egg with "egginst <egg-file-name>".